awsdocs/amazon-ses-developer-guide/doc-source/dns-txt-records.md

 **Important**
 Some DNS providers, such as GoDaddy, automatically append the domain name to the end of DNS records\.
 Adding a record that already contains the domain name \(such as *\_amazonses\.example\.com*\) might result in the duplication of the domain name \(such as *\_amazonses\.example\.com\.example\.com*\)\.
 To avoid duplication of the domain name, add a period to the end of the domain name in the DNS record, or just omit your domain from the record name\.
 See the documentation provided by your DNS provider for more information\.

 1. Save your changes\.
 DNS record updates can take up to 48 hours to take effect, but they often take effect much sooner\.
-You can verify that the TXT record is correctly published by using the procedure in [How to Check Domain Verification Settings](troubleshoot-verification.md#troubleshoot-verification-domain-dns)\.
+You can verify that the TXT record is correctly published by using the procedure in [Checking domain verification settings](troubleshoot-verification.md#troubleshoot-verification-domain-dns)\.